 Next I ran beside towering HDB flats and the wearable of comparison was the Garmin Forerunner 945.

 As can be observed from the screenshots below, the recorded tracks are not the best I’ve seen but it isn’t bad at all.
 Furthermore, the Coros Apex recorded a tighter route this time when compared against the FR945.

-Lastly, I had the hills intervals where the recorded distance was similar to that recorded by a Garmin Forerunner 945.
-On this occasion the Garmin watch really upped its game and gave me something I’d only see from a Suunto 5.
+Lastly, I had the hills intervals, shown below, where the recorded distance was similar to that recorded by a Garmin Forerunner 945 even thought the recorded tracks differed in tightness.

 Generally, I like what I’m seeing on the Coros Apex.
 It doesn’t turn your head like the Suunto 5 does but it is still good.